Bavarian Dirndl: Classic in dark green and navy blue

 The Bavarian dirndl (70cm) is a symbol of tradition and down-to-earthness.
 It typically consists of a dark top—usually available in dirndl 70cm sale—combined with a white blouse and a full skirt.
 The cut is simple yet elegant, with a tight-fitting bodice and a gathered skirt that reaches to the ankles.

-The 70cm dirndl is particularly popular in Bavaria because it not only looks traditional but is also practical: the long skirt protects against wind and weather, while the bodice accentuates the figure.
+The dirndl 70cm in Bavaria, as it not only looks traditional but is also practical: the long skirt protects against wind and weather, while the bodice accentuates the figure.

 But why does the 70 cm dirndl dominate in Bavaria?
 The answer lies in history: In the past, the dirndl was the workwear of farmers' wives, and dark colors concealed stains better.
 Today, the 70 cm dirndl is a symbol of regional pride and is especially popular at folk festivals like Oktoberfest.